 You might share stories, your latest pieces, and/or work in progress.
 The point is that you share consistently, and that each newsletter isn’t focused solely on making sales.

-Still, you want people to know that your work is for sale.
+You always want people to know that your work is for sale.
 The best way to do this is to post prices of your art in your newsletter.

 If you don’t sell your art from your studio … if the work is available for sale through a gallery or other venue … tell people exactly how to purchase it.

 I believe that sales (mostly) happen as a result of personal contact—not in an email blast sent to hundreds of people.
 But you still need the latter.
 You need to keep your name and art in front of people.

 You want to be the artist most on their mind when they go to buy art.
-Your newsletter can do this for you.
+Your artist newsletter can do this for you.